Living with the money we have and shrinking our needs to fit what a budget allows is what most people think being “frugal” means.

-We are habituated to buy everything from shops, and that’s what ruins our savings for the most part.
+We are habituated to buy everything from shops, which ruins our savings for the most part.
 Sadly, most people don’t even think about that.
 Nor do they consider the fact that a lot of items at your local grocery stores can be made right at home.
-Instead of buying powdered spices from the markets, get to know how to develop them on your own.
+Instead of buying powdered spices from the markets, please know how to develop them on your own.

 13. Cable television